Choosing a CMS: WordPress vs HubSpot

 In addition to this, too many plugins can create an unstable site, and the open-source nature of WordPress leaves your website vulnerable to hacks.
 The cost of recovering your site after this, depending on the hack, can be astronomical.
 In addition to this, you also have to pay for domain registration, SSL, and hosting outside of the WordPress site, 2-3 monthly bills that are in addition to your WordPress subscription.
 Once you have added up these potential costs, WordPress isn’t so cheap after all.

 HubSpot is a more expensive offering than WordPress, but the ease of having such an incredible suite of marketing tools in one place is unbeatable.
 For the monthly subscription, which is £655 for the professional version, you get access to the tools you need, including email marketing, SEO, detailed reporting and other useful assets like social media scheduling and contact management.
 You can also get access to some of the tools through their starter package, priced at a reasonable £42 a month, and if you want to give it a go, their free version is a great way to try out the software before purchase.
+Find out more about HubSpot's pricing in 2021 here.

 The main benefit of HubSpot is that you can create a stylish, optimised website with enough functionality to carry out full marketing campaigns within the tool.
 It eliminates the need for extensive (and expensive) additional software, and instead provides a user-friendly hub for all of your marketing needs.
 Although WordPress plugins can imitate the various tools that HubSpot has to offer, these run the risk of crashing your site and slowing load times, and ultimately can cost you a lot more in the long run.
 HubSpot on the other hand offers a complete platform, and that’s why it’s our winner in this case!